praj-bellakka/tp/docs/DeveloperGuide.md

 - `FoodDatabase`: For handling all functionality regarding food database entries.
 - `User`: For handling all functionality regarding personalisation of user experience.

+####How the overall architecture works

+1. When the user enters a command, `FitNUS` uses the Parser class to parse the user command.
+2. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `AddFoodEntryCommand`).
+3. The `Command` object calls its `execute` method which performs the function required.
+   - Since the `execute` method receives the `FoodDatabase`, `EntryDatabase` and `MealPlanDatabase` initialised in `FitNUS`, it is able to perform operations related to those components (e.g. to add a food tracker entry).
+4. The `execute` method returns a `String` object that contains the outcome message of the command that was executed, which is displayed to the user by the `Ui` component.
 ---

 ### Food Tracker